libp2p/github-mgmt/docs/HOWTOS.md

 ### ...synchronize GitHub Management with GitHub?

-*NOTE*: Remember that the `Sync` operation modifes terraform state.
+*NOTE*: Remember that the `Sync` operation modifies terraform state.
 Even if you run it from a branch, it modifies the global state that is shared with other branches.
 There is only one terraform state per organization.

 *NOTE*: `Sync` will force push changes directly to the branch you run it from.